fimatmon/RemoteLeader/README.md

 # RemoteLeader
 RemoteLeader is a program for day-to-day control of remote work management.
+This is a demo version of it.

+English GUI - Java 8